 TMJ disorder diagnosis

-Due to the various causes and symptoms of TMJ disorders, it would be ineffective to have a standard test to diagnose a patient with a TMJ disorder.
-Symptoms are used instead to determine if you are suffering from a TMJ disorder.
+Due to the numerous causes and symptoms of TMJ disorders, it would be ineffective to have a standard test to diagnose a patient with a TMJ disorder.
+Symptoms only determine if you are suffering from a TMJ disorder in the first place.
 Symptoms of a TMJ disorder include, but are not limited to: